7 Tips for Dealing with Gossip at Work

 What can be done to get rid of workplace gossip?
 The answer is not so simple, but we seven tips for you to use to help manage gossip and direct conversations in a more positive way.

 1-Do Not Fuel the Gossip Fire

 This may seem simple - and in some ways it is.
 Being more transparent about work topics is a good way to stop that gossip.
 People will always be curious about who's getting a raise, when to expect bonuses, or how the business is doing.
 However, if this information is readily available, there is no room for speculation.
 By being more transparent when possible, there isn't as much fuel to add to any gossip fires.

 2-Set an Example

 Gossip only spreads if others are complicit.
 If you listen to the gossip and pass it on, you become part of the problem.
-The best ways to prevent gossip is to ignore it all together and never perpetuate it.
+The best way to prevent gossip is to ignore it altogether and never perpetuate it.
 For example, whenever possible keep personal information to yourself and don't share with anyone at work unless you are certain you can trust a coworker.
 From there, be busy and focused on your work.
-Instead of engaging in gossip, change the subject or leave the conversation when gossip starts.
+Instead of engaging in gossip, change the subject, or leave the conversation when gossip starts.
 By being a good role model for others, you're saying that gossiping isn't something you're interested in participating in and you won't tolerate it.

 3-Have a Team Meeting

 If you're a manager, bring up the topic of gossip at a staff meeting.
 If you're an employee talk about it with your boss first and suggest reviewing gossip at the next staff meeting.
 Once the team is together, discussing the negative consequences of gossip and explaining why it can be damaging is a good start to addressing a better work atmosphere.